 While the LLM programs in Environmental Law, Intellectual Property, International Legal Studies, Estate Planning, Trust and Probate Law, and Taxation have specific course requirements that provide the student with a specialization in a particular area of US or international law, the LLM program in US Legal Studies is a general program offering a basic curriculum in US law.
 Nevertheless, some law graduates in the LLM US Legal Studies program may elect to specialize in a particular area of US law.
 LLM US Legal Studies students may complete a concentration by completing the required courses for the LLM US program and completing a minimum of sixteen units of courses selected from the concentration course lists.
 Concentrations are available in Corporate and Commercial Law, Immigration Law, Labor and Employment Law, Litigation and Lawyering Skills, Real Estate/Property Development Law, and US Legal Practice.
-To apply for a concentration, students should obtain the LLM US Legal Studies Concentration Application form, refer to the list of courses in Taxation and Estate Planning, Trust, and Probate Law, LLM, and make an advising appointment with the LLM US Legal Studies Program Director.
+To apply for a concentration, students should obtain the LLM US Legal Studies Concentration Application form, refer to the list of courses for each concentration available in the United States Legal Studies, LLM, and make an advising appointment with the Assistant Director of Student Affairs.